Removing naked singularities in static axially symmetric spacetimes by patching with the flat spacetimes: Introduction

 A class of exact, asymptotically flat solutions to the vacuum Einstein equations can be constructed if the spacetime possesses both static and axial symmetry.
 This class is known as the Weyl class \cite{Weyl:1917gp}.
 For the details of the Weyl class, see, for example, the textbooks~\cite{Stephani:2003tm, Griffiths:2009dfa}, as well as the references therein.
 Though spacetimes in the Weyl class contain naked singularities in general, there is a sharp contrast to a Schwarzschild spacetime with a negative ADM mass: The ADM mass could be positive.
 Hence, the violation of the energy condition is not required by the positive mass theorem.
 Consequently, we expect that the naked singularities in spacetimes of the Weyl class exhibit different properties compared to those in Schwarzschild spacetimes with a negative ADM mass.
 In this paper, we focus on spacetimes in the Weyl class with a positive ADM mass only.

 There are no general guidelines for assessing the viability of energy conditions for stars that compensate for the naked singularities in the Weyl class, such as the positive mass theorem for Schwarzschild spacetime with a negative ADM mass.
 In this paper, we investigate this issue by using a simple model of a star: an axisymmetric thin shell surrounding flat spacetime.
 As is well known, the dynamics of a thin shell are described by the junction conditions between the interior and exterior spacetimes~\cite{Israel:1966rt}.
 Unlike many studies on thin shells that focus on the motion of a shell with a given equation of state, such as Refs.~\cite{Lake:1979zz,Lake:1980zz,Siegel:1981xd,Kodama:1981gu,Berezin:1982ur,Ipser:1983db,Berezin:1983dz,Hoye:1983dq,Maeda:1985ye,Sato:1986,Berezin:1987bc} for spherically symmetric case and Refs.~\cite{DeLaCruz:1968zz,Lindblom:1974bq,Pereira:2000tc,Goncalves:2002my,Mann:2008rx,Delsate:2014iia,Nakao:2014qva, Ogasawara:2018gni,Oshita:2019jan,Saito:2021vut} for axisymmetric rotating case, we do not assume an equation of state \textit{a priori}.
 Instead, we require that the shell's motion be static.
 Then the junction conditions provide the conditions for the shell's position, energy density, and pressure necessary to achieve the required staticity.
 Although the actual physical properties of this shell are not fully clear, we can at least examine the energy conditions.
 This approach allows us to explore the boundary between realistic and unrealistic regions based on criteria related to the energy conditions.
 For the spherically symmetric case, a similar approach is studied in Ref.~\cite{Frauendiener:1990nao}, where it is found that the dominant energy condition is violated if the areal radius of the shell is smaller than $\frac{25}{24}$ times the Schwarzschild radius.
+The method of removing singularities by patching spacetimes with localized energy has also been studied in Ref.~\cite{Conboy:2005nx}, although it focuses on temporally localized energy rather than spatially localized energy, such as shells.